code-423n4/2023-04-ens-findings/data/naman1778-Q.md

 https://github.com/code-423n4/2023-04-ens/blob/main/contracts/dnssec-oracle/DNSSECImpl.sol

-## Use a modifier for access control
+## [N-03] Use a modifier for access control

 Consider using a modifier to implement access control instead of inlining the condition/requirement in the function’s body.

+There is 1 instance of this issue in 1 file:

     File: contracts/dnsregistrar/DNSRegistrar.sol